dessn/dessn-dbscripts/README.md

 ```
 where `$HOST` is the NCSA file server.

-### Difference image mode
+### Difference image and search image modes

 By default, metadata for reduced ("red") images is retrieved.
-To instead
+To
-get information for difference images, run with the `--diff` flag.
+instead get information for difference images or search images, run
+with the `--diff` or `--search` flag.
+Both difference image and search
+images are created in the SN difference imaging pipeline:

+* "search" images: The nightly combined image when multiple exposures
+  exist for a given field/band, and the single image otherwise.
+That
+  is: this will be the combined image for DEEP griz and SHALLOW z, and
+  the single image for SHALLOW gri.

+* "diff" images: The "search" image, after the template/reference image has
+  been subtracted.

-If run in `--diff` mode, the path to the data will be
+If run in either of these modes, the path to the data will be

 ```
 https://${HOST}/DESFiles/desardata/OPS/diff/${LATESTRUN}/${IMAGETYPE}/DECam_${08d:EXPNUM}/${IMAGENAME}